Canned Answers to Stale Objections

 And

-informed the Catholics in their parishes that the use of artificial birth
+the Catholics in their parishes that the use of artificial birth control is a

-in this diocese have informed their parishioners that the Church infallibly
+diocese have informed their parishioners that the Church infallibly teaches

 provided.
 Can you offer any serious